kubilaydev/flutter_starter_kit/README.md

-# flutter_starter_kit
+FLUTTER STARTER KİT
 It's a clean start for your new Flutter app with Flutter Starter Kit

 ADDED THIS SPECS: